pascaljoly/Azure-POC-Template/README.md

 # Azure-POC-Template

-This repository contains a simple Azure template for demoing a CloudShell Azure deployment.
-The deployment architecuture is intended for demo/POC purposes and is not suitable for production environments.
+This repository contains a simple Azure template and configuration instructions which can be used to prepare an Azure account to install and demo a CloudShell Azure deployment.
+The deployment architecture is intended for demo/POC purposes and is not suitable for production environments.

+To prepare an Azure environment for a CloudShell demo, first deploy the basic template by clicking the button below, then follow the instructions in this file to configure the required permissions for the CloudShell application.

+## Deployment Architecture

 Click the button below to deploy this template to your Azure account:

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FQualiSystems%2FAzure-POC-Template%2Fmaster%2Fmain_template.json)

-## Deployment Architecture

-The following diagram descibes the deployment topology.
+The following diagram describes the deployment topology.

 ![Deployment Architecture](https://github.com/QualiSystems/Azure-POC-Template/raw/master/POC_CloudShell_AZURE_ARCH.png)

 As seen in the above diagram this template will create the following elements in Azure:

-1. CloudShell Mgmnt VNET
+1. CloudShell Management VNET
-2. CloudShell Mgmnt Subnet
+2. CloudShell Management Subnet
-3. CloudShell Mgmnt Storage
+3. CloudShell Management Storage
-4. CloudShell Mgmnt Resource Group
+4. CloudShell Management Resource Group
-4. CloudShell Mgmnt Security Group
+4. CloudShell Management Security Group
 5. Windows VM (default A-3)for the following products (installed separately): CloudShell Portal, Quali server, Execution Server, CloudShell DB
 6. Linux VM (default A-2) for the following product: QualiX
 5. CloudShell Sandboxes VNET
-6. Peering between the CloudShell Sandboxes VNET and the CloudShell Mgmnt VNET
+6. Peering between the CloudShell Sandboxes VNET and the CloudShell Management VNET

 Note that additional VMs may be dynamically allocated for each sandbox.